Table of Contents

-Select the Scissor Tool and move the scissor towards the object and click on the anchor point of the path which you want to cut.
+Select the Scissor Tool move the scissor towards the object and click on the anchor point of the path that you want to cut.

-Now learn the use of Knife.
+Now learn the use of knives.
 Select the object which you want to cut into different parts.

 Right-click on Erase Tool and select a knife.

 Move the knife on the object and with left click-drag the knife over the object in the direction in which you want to cut the object.